 However, if you’re really keen on a little time in this region and August is your holiday month then there is one cluster of Caribe islands that is well out of the hurricane belt down in the south and still functioning normally, the Dutch Caribbean, including Aruba, Bonaire (for diving and windsurfing) and Curaçao.

 See our Caribbean Best Budget Islands page.

 Beaches that are probably not a good idea in August

-- it's winter and water is chilly in southern Australia, go north but don't expect much surf, just toxic jellies.
+It’s winter and water is chilly in southern Australia, go north but don’t expect to do much swimming without stinger suits.

 May – October is the worst time to go, particularly on the west coast due to heavy rains.

 The Gulf (east) Coast has a less rain than the west but for longer periods, from June – December.